huysam11/Discord-ChatBot/README.md

 # Discord-bot
+Discord bots are AIs that can perform a number of useful automated tasks and bot commands on your server
 Followed steps in this website https://discord.js.org/#/ To make my own discord bot
 Api used: https://zenquotes.io/api/quotes
 The bot is currently running 24/7.
 You can add it into your server here: